Warning Signs of Infection and How to Prevent Them

 Our immune system goes into overdrive when it detects a dangerous intruder.
 In many cases, our body can fight off mild infections on its own.
 However, an infection can become severe if left untreated, develop complications, and sometimes turn deadly.

-At Supreme Care ER in Houston, the finest emergency room in Cypress Texas, we’re happy to provide you with the emergency care that you need in the event of a medical emergency.
+At Supreme Care ER in Jersey Village, near Cypress Texas, we’re happy to provide you with the emergency care that you need in the event of a medical emergency.

 Types of Infection